slub/webgl-image-filter/README.md

 glif.apply(gl, canvas);
 ```

 More [examples](https://github.com/slub/webgl-image-filter/tree/master/examples) could be found in the example section.
-A demo will be added soon.
+Also there is a [demo](http://jacmendt.github.io/openlayers/2015/11/04/ol3-image-filter.html).

 ### Filter
 - `blur( opt_size=1 )` blur with size in pixels